krshinn/Pantrillo/README.md

 ----

 We created and maintained a MongoDB database for Pantry recipes.
+Recipes are limited in order to deploy a minimal production product for presentation purposes with intention to expand.

+Search: Beef/Broccoli
+Search: Carrots/Butter/Honey
+Search: Beef/Potatoes/Olive Oil
+Search: Fish/Scallions/Chili Sauce